 This tapas spot – with a 'do it yourself' charm that's hard to explain in words – is a step in the right direction of solving the modern-tapas crisis in Poblenou.
 Amos Martínez mentions that 'Bohemian bravas', a tribute to his friend and former classmate Mandu Gimeno of Bohèmic.
 The bravas at El 58 are similar, but different.
 Try one of the generous portions, covered with two sauces: mayonnaise made from garlic confit, shallots, chives and black pepper, and the other from dried tomatoes, black pepper and cloves.
 A baroque and tasty rainbow, where, in addition to the spicy punch, you can also enjoy the subtle flavours.

 Paradox: this example of creativity applied to patatas bravas is already a classic, a paradigm of modern bravas – cylinders of golden brown spuds, crispy on the outside, soft on the inside, served with a tasty red sauce, and topped with black sesame seeds, chives and Maldon salt.
-A flavour explosion that, according to chef Toni Simoes, 'we haven't changed in seven years'.
-Every week they serve about 250 portions, and even more delicious, in that whole seven years, the price has gone up by only one euro.
+A flavour explosion that, according to chef Toni Simoes, they haven't changed since they opened.
+Every week they serve about 250 portions, and even more delicious, in all those years, the price has gone up by only one euro.

 In the old part Sarrià with a terrace full of trees sits Vivanda, where chef Jordi Vilà has cooked up a recipe for patatas bravas that are quite different from those he came up with for the Fàbrica Moritz – and carry on his tradition of innovation.
 This is a potato that is more roasted than fried, with a creamy texture, where the 'alioli' (garlic mayonnaise) meets with the oil from a cooked spicy 'sobrasada' sausage.
 On the side you get a bottle of spicy oil, so that hardened bravas junkies can really feel the burn.
 You'll get a good, generous portion of bravas that once again proves the strength of a Vilà kitchen.